Seven opportunities: Sino-Thai investments

 #4.
 Solar: With respect to solar energy, Thailand has it all: A foreigner-friendly legal and regulatory framework, an energy-hungry economy and high radiation values which enable ground-based solar farms and rooftop photovoltaic as a highly attractive source of renewable energy.
 Chinese developer, EPC companies and suppliers of solar panels can benefit from Thailand’s second gold rush.

 #5.
 OBOR: China’s One Belt, One Road initiative, also known as the Belt and Road Initiative, consists of the Silk Road Economic Belt and the Maritime Silk Road.
 OBOR will further boost Sino-Thai business relationship.
 For obvious reasons, Chinese companies will be the preferred builder of the Silk Road.

 #6.
-IHQ: Thailand is not only an attractive investment destination.
+IBC: Thailand is not only an attractive investment destination.
 It also provides convenient market access into whole Southeast Asia.
-Therefore, it makes sense to locate Chinese-owned regional headquarters in Bangkok by utilizing the benefits provided under the scheme of an International Headquarters.
+Therefore, it makes sense to locate Chinese-owned regional headquarters in Bangkok by utilizing the benefits provided under the scheme of an International Business Center.